 Shear Design.
 The shear design options are listed in a separate tab (Fig. 6.2-3).
 For one-way shear (beams and one-way slabs), the program uses stirrups (links, ties), where needed.
-For punching shear reinforcement, you have the option to select between shear studs or stirrups.
-Other options, such as shear band, are being added to the punching shear reinforcement alternatives.
+The number of legs used for one-way shear reinforcement is now defined in the support line properties through the Property Grid, the default value is 2 legs.
+For punching shear reinforcement, the option to select between shear studs or stirrups is now located in the column properties Punching Shear tree of the Property Grid.
+Other options, such as number of rails along each side, are also included.